42BV/rest-convention/06-security.md

 ### Validate path and request parameters.

-All path and request parameters should be validated.
+All path and request parameters should be validated and checked for sanity.
+For example a `pageSize` parameter used when paginating must stay at a modest level to prevent returning a huge response.

 ### Validate Data Transfer Objects